 Their pet rock does not have to be a “human” either.
 They can make their pet rock into anything such as:

 TIP: Another way to increase children’s interest in rocks is to tell them interesting facts about different rocks.
-Check out the cool facts about igeneous rocks in the article below:
+Check out the cool facts about igneous rocks in the article below:

 Try Using Technology to Entice the Older Kids

-It can be difficult to get your pre-teens or teenage kids interested in anything that does not have to do with their cell phone or tablet.
-Luckily, there are some technological ways to get them in the rock collecting mood.
+It can be difficult to get your pre-teens or teenage kids interested in anything that does not have to do with their cell phones or tablet.
+Luckily, there are some technical ways to get them in the rock collecting mood.